 The starting dose for St John's Wort is 600 mg for adults (300 mg 2-3 times per day), though doses as low as 300 mg can be effective.

 If you want to try St John's Wort make sure you get a high strength supplement, with 0.3 percent hypericin (the active ingredient).
-Although you can buy it in tablets or capsules, or as a liquid extract.
+You can buy it in tablets or capsules, or as a liquid extract.
 If you prefer to take it in capsule form (which is recommended as St John's Wort has a very bitter taste) then Gaia Herbs make a very reliable and high-quality supplement.

-Once again, do not start taking St John's Wort if you are on anti-depressant medication or any of the other serotonin boosters, without discussing it with your doctor, as you could end up with problems from too high serotonin levels – which can be serious, even fatal.
+Once again, don't start taking St John's Wort if you are on anti-depressant medication or any of the other serotonin boosters, at least without discussing it with your doctor.
+You could end up with problems from too high serotonin levels – which can be serious, even fatal.